 Various legal matters in connection with this offering will be passed on for us by Kramer Levin Naftalis & Frankel LLP, New York, New York, and Kirton McConkie P.C., Salt Lake City, Utah.
+Various legal matters in connection with this offering will be passed upon for the seller shareholder by Kurzman Eisenberg Corbin & Lever, LLP, New York, New York.
 Hunton Andrews Kurth LLP, Dallas, Texas, is acting as counsel for the underwriters in this offering.